 – Pieces of card with words written on them

 Step 1: Write out a word on one card per person that’s taken from the bible verse (or any other piece of writing you’d like to use).
 For example, If you are if there are 9 participants than then there should be 9 cards.

-Write each word on each card and have then face down in one pile and next to it a pile of blindfolds.
-You may want to put a tactile marker on each card so the blindfolded child can feel which way up to place the card.
+Step 2: Write each word on each card and put them in a pile face down next to a pile of blindfolds.
+You may want to put a tactile marker on each card so the blindfolded child will know which way to face the card.

 Step 3: Ask the participants to sit separately in different locations around the room.

 Step 4: Pass out the cards and let each child see the word on their card only (no talking allowed).
 Ask them to memorise their word.

 Step 5: Place a blindfold on each child and spin them around slowly a couple of times.
 Then direct the children to communicate with each other and put the cards in the correct order of the verse.
 Encourage them to talk to each other to discuss who has what word and what order it should go in.

 Tip 1: If you are in a compassionate mood give out the verse reference and or read it out.
 Or if they are older don’t.

 Tip 2: You could also, blindfold players and disorientate them before giving out the cards and whispering their word in their ear.